dominic-jones/ssss/README.md

 Thoughts
 Inter-module dependencies would be inverted if firing events? e.g. instead of Game calling People, Game fires event, People subscribes.

+Queries
+* Queries can be returned from a repository, paused, to provide custom paging etc
+* When needing to retrieve on business logic, use an Entity get() followed by a traversal
+* Finally, consider long-term how third party plugins may wish to do custom queries in existing modules